JeffMaxwell-FanClub/HackOKC_2025/README.md

 ---

 ### Planned Features
+- **Work Order Processing Unit** – Allow for seamless selection of location for maintenance workers!
+- **Images** – We have images in the database, but they're not loading on the frontend yet!
-- **AITVC** – AI Tashfeen video chat integration allowing for seamless blockchain Tashcoin™ and Maxcoin™ purchase in-app
+- **AITVC** – AI Tashfeen video chat integration allowing for seamless blockchain Tashcoin™ and Maxcoin™ purchase in-app!
 - **TWVMLIW** – TashWoker™ Vibe M.L.
-Integration Webflow
+Integration Webflow!